hagnat/bash.d/README.md

 ```
     cd ~/.bash.d
     make install
+    source ~/.bashrc
 ```

+# Usage

-# Defining the PS1 color
+## Defining the PS1 color

-The file `~/.bash.d/conf/10-colored-ps1` offers a set of simple colored PS1.
+The file `~/.bash.d/global-conf/10-colored-ps1` offers a set of simple colored PS1.
 Makefile already has a list of scripts for switching colors, so just choose one of them

 ```
     make green
+    source ~/.bashrc
 ```

+## Crearing your own initialization scripts
+Any script included in the `~/.bash.d/local-conf/` folder will be ignored by git, thus allowing you to included custom initialization scripts on it.

+The `make green` command, for example, creates a file named `~/.bash.d/local-conf/10-colored-ps1` with your color selection enabled.

+# Credits
+* Evaldo Junior, for being a command line nerd and storing his own preferences on github
+* Egor Kenkhin, for inspiring me to switch PS1 colors between DEV and PROD environments